acl2017/acl2017.github.io/_pages/program.md

         <li>Click/Tap on a tutorial/paper/poster to select it, click/tap again to unselect it.</li>
         <li>You can select more than one paper for a time slot.</li>
         <li>Click on the <em>Generate PDF</em> button at the bottom of the page to generate the PDF for your selected talks.</li>
-        <li>To expand all parallel sessions at the same time, hold down the Shift key and click on any of the sessions.
-Shift-clicking is contextual, i.e., if there are any collapsed sessions, it will expand all of them.
+        <li>To expand all parallel sessions at the same time, hold down the Shift key and click on any of the sessions. </li>
+        <li>Shift-clicking is contextual, i.e., if there are any collapsed sessions, it will expand all of them.
 If all of the sessions are expanded, Shift-clicking will collapse all of them.</li>
         <li>Clicking/Tapping on any of the location buttons will show the conference floor plan.</li>
         <li>When you hover on a paper for a time slot, it is highlighted in yellow and its conflicting papers are highlighted in red for an easier comparison.
 This only works on non-mobile devices where parallel sessions are displayed adjacent to each other.</li>
         <li>If papers have already been selected for a time slot, hovering on them or on papers that conflict with them highlights them in green.</li>